sjbennett123/polarlarp/content/past_writeups/202210/gilded_halls_of_stonewood/_index.md

     flee_point: (OOG) Door of mod shack  (IG) Back to the streets of Stonewood
 ---

-The Scouts have 2 Paranoia gas globes each reset, make sure they use these per reset to set the players on edge for the module.
-The Scouts just found them in the guild hall and started throwing them
+The Scouts have 2 Paranoia gas globes each reset,  they use to set the players on edge.
+The Scouts just found them in the guild hall and started throwing them.

- The NPCs will rest 2 times upon death and may enter from anywhere they choose to simulate the size of the Guild Hall.
+The NPCs will reset 2 times upon death and may enter from anywhere they choose to simulate the size of the Guild Hall.